 MCENTIRE JOINT NATIONAL GUARD BASE, S.C. --

 The South Carolina Military Base Task Force held its quarterly meeting on McEntire JNGB to discuss key issues related to the military across the state, October 23, 2019.
-The meeting of gathered Task Force members is the first time the group has met at the base.

 During the Task Force’s time on base, they had a chance to learn more about the mission of the base, its partnerships and impact to the military community in South Carolina.
 In addition to the combat airpower housed on base with both Air National Guard and Army National Guard units, the base operates as a staging hub for first-response support after large-scale natural disasters, all the while providing around-the-clock protection of the Southeast region as a homeland defense trained unit.